theupdateframework/specification/tuf-spec.md

     snapshot metadata file.
 Furthermore, any targets metadata filename that was listed in the trusted snapshot metadata file, if any, MUST continue to be listed in the new snapshot metadata file.
-If any of these conditions are not met, discard the new snaphot metadadata file and report the failure.
+If any of these conditions are not met, discard the new snaphot metadadata file, abort the update cycle, and report the failure.

   * **3.4**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new snapshot metadata file.
 If so, the new snapshot metadata file becomes the trusted snapshot metadata file.
-If the new snaphshot metadata file is expired, discard it and report the potential freeze attack.
+If the new snaphshot metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.

 **4**. **Download the top-level targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of